COVID-19 Update 2022

 No smoking, no drinking, no drugs on the Gibimishkaadimin journey.

-What did they say about the Gibimishkaadimin Journey?
+What did the youth say about Gibimishkaadimin?

 It was a once in a lifetime opportunity.
 I’m so glad I got to do it.
 The high point was getting to know everyone on a personal level.
 The low point was saying goodbye.